vlassance/wacli/docs/spec.md

 - `sync` errors if not authenticated (never prints QR).
 - `--download-media` runs a bounded/concurrent media downloader for messages that contain downloadable media metadata.

+### History backfill (best-effort)

+WhatsApp Web history is best-effort.
+If you want to try fetching *older* messages for a specific chat, `wacli` can send an on-demand history request to your primary device:

+- `wacli history backfill --chat JID [--count 50] [--requests N]`

 ### Messages

 - `wacli messages list [--chat JID] [--limit N] [--before TS] [--after TS]`